brndhpkn/solution-spark-on-aws/solutions/swb-reference/SETUP_v2p1.md

 ## Deploy to the Hosting Account
 After the deployment succeeds, we will need to set up the `Hosting account`
-1. Log into your AWS `Hosting Account` and go to Cloudformation
+1. Sign in to your AWS `Hosting Account` and go to Cloudformation.
 1. Choose to create a new stack.
 On the prompt `Create Stack`, choose `Upload a template file`.
 Upload [onboard-account.cfn.yaml](./src/templates/onboard-account.cfn.yaml)
 1. For the stack name, use the following value: `swb-<stage>-<awsRegionShortName>-hosting-account`, for example `swb-dev-va-hosting-account`
 1. For the parameters provide the following values